devzendo/transputer-macro-assembler/README.md

 Release Notes
 -------------
 0.01 (ongoing work for the first release)
+* Added an OFFSET operator, to compute offsets of its argument from $.
+* Added support for the full T414/T800/T801/T805 instruction set in .TRANSPUTER mode.
 * Added the T801 instructions, from "Transputer Instruction Set - Appendix, Guy Harriman".
 * Added the T801/T805 instructions from "Support for debugging/breakpointing in transputers" (INMOS Technical Note 61).